Beside the Mountain

 Cut these bars when they are hot, but don't remove them from the pan yet!
 When these chewy honey flapjacks come out of the oven they will seem crumbly, however when they cool down they will become thick and chewy and harder to cut into pieces, therefore, cut while they are still warm!

 These are the different flavors you can try depending on your favorite ingredients.
-The last four are some of the COLT's, Crow Camp favorites.
-Add these ingredients at the very end, and mix them well.
+When I would make these as a backpacking guide, my favorite flavors included: (Add these ingredients at the very end, and mix them well)

-Chocolate: add 2 tablespoon of cocoa powder and ⅓ cup of chocolate chips
+• Chocolate: Add 2 tablespoons of cocoa powder and ⅓ cup of chocolate chips

-Raisin or dried cherry: add ½ cup dried fruit and 1.5 teaspoon cinnamon
+• Raisin or dried cherry: Add ½ cup dried fruit and 1 ½ teaspoons cinnamon

-Mocha: ½ cup chocolate chips, 2 tablespoon strong instant coffee, brewed
+• Mocha: ½ cup chocolate chips, 2 tablespoons strong instant coffee, brewed

-Coconut lemon: 2 teaspoon lemon extract, ½ cup shredded coconut
+• Coconut lemon: 2 teaspoons lemon extract, ½ cup shredded coconut

 Hiker with backpack eating a chewy flapjack on the trail as a snack.